 Bypassing Web Censorship

-StrongVPN is still a fairly good option to bypass aggressive web blocks in highly censored countries like China, Iran, Turkey and the UAE.
+StrongVPN is an good option for bypassing aggressive web blocks in highly censored countries like Russia, Turkey and the UAE.

 It’s available on Windows, macOS, Android, and routers running on StrongVPN auto installers (e.g. DD-WRT and Sabai routers).
 The feature is also only compatible with OpenVPN.